MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Theoretical Analysis

-Note that the choice $\theta = \frac{1}{2}$ thus has the desirable property that $u \sim \cN(0,\cC)$ implies that $v \sim \cN(0,\cC)$: thus the prior measure is preserved under the proposal.
-This mimics the behaviour of the SDE \eqref{eq:spde} for which the prior is an invariant measure.
-We have thus justified the proposals \eqref{eq:one} and \eqref{eq:two} on function space.
-To complete our analysis it remains to rule out the standard random walk proposal \eqref{eq:old}.
+By use of the analysis of Metropolis--Hastings methods on general state spaces\vadjust{\goodbreak} in \cite{Tie}, this theorem shows that the Crank--Nicolson proposal (\ref{eqpropla}) leads to a well-defined MCMC algorithm in the function-space setting, if and only if $\theta=\frac12$.
+Note, relatedly, that the choice $\theta= \frac{1}{2}$ has the desirable property that $u \sim\cN(0,\cC)$ implies that $v \sim\cN(0,\cC)$: thus, the prior measure is preserved under the proposal.
+This mimics the behaviour of the SDE (\ref{eqspde}) for which the prior is an invariant measure.
+We have thus justified the proposals (\ref{eqone}) and (\ref{eqtwo}) on function space.
+To complete our analysis, it remains to rule out the standard random walk proposal (\ref{eqold}).